 Stock Compensation.
 In March, 2016, the FASB issued ASU 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting."
 ASU 2016-09 involves several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 Under the new standard, income tax benefits and deficiencies are to be recognized as income tax expense or benefit in the income statement and the tax effects of exercised or vested awards should be treated as discrete items in the reporting period in which they occur.
 An entity should also recognize excess tax benefits regardless of whether the benefit reduces taxes payable in the current period.
-Excess tax benefits should be classified along with other income tax cash flows as an operating activity.
-Regarding forfeitures, an entity-wide accounting policy election can be made to either estimate the number of awards that are expected to vest or account for forfeitures when they occur.
+ASU 2016-09 requires excess tax benefits to be classified along with other income tax cash flows as an operating activity and clarifies that cash paid by an employer when directly withholding shares for tax-withholding purposes should be classified as a financing activity.